AREVD/Phantom/README.md

   HoloLens 2.
 This implementation was omitted from the Quick Start script for simplicity as it is highly tailored to our experimental setup.

+### Associated Demo
+The associated demo, Did You Do Well?
+Real-Time Personalized Feedback on Catheter Placement in Augmented Reality-assisted Neurosurgical Training, presents an AR-assisted neurosurgical training tool that provides real-time personalized feedback based on trainees' manipulation of the surgical environment and eye gaze patterns.
+The video of this demo can be found on [YouTube](https://youtu.be/AKNKKrCvapI).

 ### Citation
 Please cite the following paper in your publications if this code helps your research.